 Websites with free online games

-Over 2 months of homebound life with endless Netflix binge sessions and clocking hours on Animal Crossing has made us a little sluggish.
+Staying home to stay safe from Covid-19 usually means endless Netflix binge sessions, and clocking hours on chill games like Animal Crossing which make us a little sluggish.
 So if you want to get some mental exercise to help yourself bounce back or are just looking for things to fill your time, here’s a list of quirky website games that are bound to challenge your brain in one way or another.

 Check out other things you can do at home: